Skip to main content

 To detect such flows, one can specify a variant of combined source rules, called string combine rules, to detect when the suspicious string (identified via regex match) and the other configured source both flow into string formatting call sites (such as calling str.__add__, str.__mod__, str.format or constructing f-strings).

-For example, to detect flows from source UserControlled to sink StringMayBeSQL, one should specify the following contents in the taint configuration file, where UserControlled is declared as a main source and StringMayBeSQL is declared as a secondary source:
+For example, to detect flows from source UserControlled to sink StringMayBeSQL, one should specify the following contents in the taint configuration file, where UserControlled and StringMayBeSQL are both declared as sources:

 {